 If you have a credit card or high end debit card, you may already have travel insurance for international trips.
 However, make sure you understand the coverage provided and how it works prior to your departure.
 To work out if you’re getting the best international travel insurance from your credit card you may want to ask yourself:

-- Do I need to pay for my flights to activate my cards cover?
+- Do I need to pay for my flights to activate my cards coverage?
 Activating your credit card travel insurance sometimes requires you to pay for all or part of your trip using the card.

 - How long am I traveling for?
 Most credit card travel insurance policies won’t cover long-term trip.
 It could be worth considering a backpacker policy if you’re planning on traveling for more than 12 months.

 - Is my pre-existing condition covered?
-One of the gaps in most credit card travel insurance policies is the pre-existing condition cover.
+One of the gaps in most credit card travel insurance policies is the pre-existing condition coverage.
 If you have a medical condition, a stand alone international travel insurance policy is probably a better option.

 Some important traps to watch out for